daitss/describe/README.md

 * cucumber (gem)
 * libxml-ruby (gem)
 * ruby-xslt (gem)
 * rjb (gem.
-Please make sure JAVA_HOME is set when installing rjb, see http://rjb.rubyforge.org/ for detail)
+Please make sure JAVA_HOME is set when installing rjb, see http://rjb.rubyforge.org/ for detail.
+On OSX, the JAVA_HOME should be set to "/Library/Java/Home")
 * rspec (gem)
 * log4r (gem)
 * sinatra (gem) - a minimal web application framework.
 It will work with any web server such as mongrel, thin, etc.